VKuzia/stasobot/README.md

 Last ones produced similar results to Stephen King stories, but were not that funny and creepy.

+### If you want to try it...

+You should find some text data you want your model to be trained on and define the alphabet it should be using.
+For example, I've trained some models in russian language (so i've defined russian alphabet in both bot and model) using my friends' telegram messages (so i've exported them).
+To feed your model with data, just simply organize it into one txt file and see char_RNN.ipynb.

+Then, if you've saved your model in .pth format, configure environment and launch the bot :)

 ### TODO

 * Clean up bot's code
 * Comment and reorganize .ipynb files
 * Provide examples in english.

 ### Important note